 Step-4: Calculate the distance.
 A large number of white pixels appear at the wire and metal jaws, which are two maxima in the numerical sequence.
 The distance between these two extremes is the distance between the wire and the metal claw.

-The process of measuring the distance is shown in Fig. 6.
+The process of measuring the distance is shown in Figure 6.